home-assistant/companion.home-assistant/docs/integrations/siri-shortcuts.md

 ## Getting Started - Example Shortcut

-As an example, if you wanted to start you want to create a shortcut to turn on a light (`light.porch` in this example):
+As an example, if you wanted to create a shortcut to turn on a light (`light.porch` in this example):

 1. Open the Shortcuts app (included by default with iOS, can be re-installed from the [App Store](https://apps.apple.com/us/app/shortcuts/id915249334) if you deleted it)
+2. Tap the Plus icon at the top right to create a new shortcut.
-2. Tap "Add Item" and search for "Dictionary"
+3. Tap Add Action and add a "Dictionary" item.
-3. Add a "Text" item and add `entity_id` as the key and `light.porch` as the text
+4. In the Dictionary item, tap "Add new item", tap "Text" then add `entity_id` as the key and `light.porch` as the text.
-4. Tap the large plus to add another action, search for "Home Assistant" and select "Call Service".
+5. Tap the large plus to add another action, search for "Home Assistant" and select "Call Service".
-5. Tap "Service" which is highlighted in "Call Service with data"
+6. Tap "Service" which is highlighted in "Call Service with data".
-6. Scroll through the list of available services and find `light.turn_on`.
+7. Scroll through the list of available services and find `light.turn_on`.
-7. As long as the Dictionary action is above the Home Assistant action there is no need to enter anymore details.
-If you prefer not to use the Dictionary action, you can select "Show More" and enter the service data in JSON format in the "Service Data" field
+8. As long as the Dictionary action is above the Home Assistant action there is no need to enter anymore details.
+If you prefer not to use the Dictionary action, you can select "Show More" and enter the service data in JSON format in the "Service Data" field.
-8. Tap next and enter or record a name/phrase to use with "Hey, Siri" to trigger the shortcut.
+9. Tap next and enter or record a name/phrase to use with "Hey, Siri" to trigger the shortcut.

 The final shortcut should look similar to this: